-Important Panama IDs: Residency Card, e-Cedula, and Driver’s License
+Important Identifications in Panama: Residence Card, E-Cédula and Driver’s License

-Regardless of the chosen Residency program, applicants will obtain the following IDs as part of their process.
+Regardless of the residency program chosen, applicants will obtain the following identifications in Panama as part of their process.

-When the Panama permanent residency application is submitted, at the Panama Immigration Service, and the immigration officer confirms the application is complete and acceptable for processing, then applicants receive their temporary residency card.
-This card is usually valid for 6 months, while the Panama Immigration Service makes a decision on the application.
+When a foreigner files his application for permanent residency with the National Immigration Service of Panama, and the officer verifies that the documentation is complete and follows the requirements to be processed, the applicant receives a temporary residency card.
+This card is generally valid for 6 months, while the National Immigration Service makes a final decision on the application.

 Panama Permanent Residency Card